 Sitting all day working in front of a computer, I need to balance that with fitness training.
-I take long bike rides most of the year, in the winter time I spend most my time working on my fitness in the gym.
+I take long bike rides most of the year, in the wintertime I spend most of my time working on my fitness in the gym.
 I have a few apps that I use for that.

-As we are in a sharing mode, I’m sharing my favorite fitness apps and why I use them.
+As we are in a sharing mode, I’m sharing my favourite fitness apps and why I use them.
 When going on a long bike ride, there are five things that I’m concerned about:

 - The Weather

 - Near me bike stores

 - What to eat on my rides